FarazLoloei/SampleGraphQLCRUD/README.md

 ## ✍️ Author

 **Faraz Loloei**

-Software engineer, Software analyzer and Software developer also Web & Data Science Master's Student | .NET Developer | GraphQL Enthusiast
+Software Engineer and Web & Data Science Master's Student, specializing in .NET and GraphQL.

-🇩🇪 Currently based in Germany
+🇩🇪 Currently based in Germany.

 ---